nvimdev/lspsaga.nvim/README.md

 <img src="https://user-images.githubusercontent.com/41671631/212026278-11012b17-209c-4b55-b76c-1c3d8d9a2eb2.gif" height=80% width=80%/>
 </details>

-## :Lspaga symbols in custom winbar/statusline
+## :Lspsaga symbols in custom winbar/statusline

 lspsaga provide an api that you can use in your custom winbar or statusline.